pavlo-tech/BigLittlePairProgram/README.md

 I have written features to assist in making sure all names are entered correctly, I just became busy and didnt implement them.

+NOTE: I assume that choices 2-4 exist sequentially between CH1 and CH5 so they do not need to be tagged, if the columns are not in that order the program will not work correctly.
+All other columns will be ignored